+Factual Predictive Analytical Application/S tion/Synthesis

-Is/Are Did/Do Can Would/Should Will Might/Could
+ls/Are Did/Do Can Would/Should Will Might/Could

 What

 Where

 When

 Who

 Why

 How

 History Dual Coding

 Henry II ordered his knights to murder Thomas Becket.

 Richard I said he would have 'sold London if he could have found a buyer'.

-The wind changed in Normandy at the perfect time for William to sail across Britain for the Battle of Hastings.
+William built castles and churches to intimidate the English people.

 King John lost nearly all land in France.

 Henry III was forced to sign the Provisions of Oxford which meant 15 others would help him run the country.

+Quiz

-1 Quiz
+1

-2.

-3.
+2

+3

 4.

-5.